0xConstant/Behemoth/README.md

 ## Description
 Behemoth's source code is pretty well explained and you won't need to know a lot to use it.
 The code is pretty well documented and if you hit a wall, contact me.
-Behemoth is not supposed to be used at a school talent show so make sure you upgrade it first.

 <br/>

-## Update - June 30th 2023
+## Update - July 17th 2023
-Behemoth has some major shortcomings and all of those bugs/issues will be addressed in the next massive release.
-The next release will contain a builder along with documentation, and more advanced techniques.
-The release date is not yet known but it will be in the next few months.
+I am not gonna release a better version of this ransomware, I am gonna keep that one for myself.

 <br/>